 The last stage is the determination of the weight score done by multiplying the weight with the rating.
 From the calculation result, it appears that the total weight score is 2.66.
-This figure indicates that the internal condition of traditional markets in Bali is generally strong because they are greater than 2.50, where the total weight score from 1.00 to 2.50 is categorized weak, and 2.51-4.00 is categorized strong.
+This figure indicates that the internal condition of traditional markets in Bali is generally strong because they are greater than 2.50, where the total weight score from 1.00 to 2.50 is categorized weak, and 2.51 - 4.00 is categorized strong.

-All the calculation of the weight, rating and weight score is presented in Figure 1 (internal factor analysis summary (IFAS)).
+All the calculation of weight, rating and weight score is presented in Figure 1 (right side)- Internal Factor Analysis Summary.

-The analysis and diagnosis of future internal strategic environment.
-In line with the analysis of the external environment, the future prediction is also made for the internal environment.
+The Analysis and Diagnosis of Future Internal Strategic Environment.
+In line with analysis of the external environment, the future prediction is also made for internal environment.
 The objective of the prediction is to estimate the future internal indicators (2018-2022) according to the respondents' estimation.
 Therefore, appropriate strategies for the future can be designed.
-Figure 1 shows the calculation of the weight, rating and weight score of key internal strategic factors that affect the performance of traditional markets.
+Figure 1 (right side) shows the calculation of the weight, rating and weight score of key internal strategic factors that affect the performance of traditional markets.

 Meanwhile, the indicator that has the highest weight is the affordable price with a weight of 0.12, meaning that this indicator has a 12 percent effect on the performance of traditional markets.
-The service speed with the second highest weight is at 0.11, showing that this indicator has an effect of 11 percent on the performance of traditional markets in Bali.
+The service speed with the second highest weight is at 0.11, showing that this indicator has effect of 11 percent on the performance of traditional markets in Bali.
 The indicator that has the third highest weight is the product variation with a weight of 0.10, meaning that the indicator has an effect at 10 percent each on the traditional market performance.
 Meanwhile, other indicators have weight with a range from 0.06 to 0.09.
 Thus the total of the overall indicator is 1.